jasuil/kafka-producer-consumer/README.md

 very simple spring-kafka appllication

 first of all,
-you must to install kafka on virtual machine or etc.
+you have to install kafka on virtual machine or etc.

 my project was tested on virtual machine. on virtual machine, make one instance with linux(ubuntu), java, scala, kafka(zookeeper attached).